astronomer/docs/astro/ci-cd.md

 ### DAG-based workflows

-The DAG-based workflow uses the `--dags` flag in the Astro CLI to enable a faster way to push DAG changes to Astro.
+The DAG-based workflow uses the `--dags` flag in the Astro CLI to push DAG changes to Astro.
 These CI/CD pipelines deploy your DAGs only when files in your `dags` folder are modified, and they deploy the rest of your Astro project as a Docker image when other files or directories are modified.
 For more information about the benefits of this workflow, see [Deploy DAGs only](deploy-code.md#deploy-dags-only).

 CI/CD templates that use the DAG-based workflow do the following: